(9 days/8 nights) Tour code: SH3

 This morning, you visit Skaftafell, nestled below the glacier in Vatnajökull National Park, and Iceland’s highest mountain, the 2110m high Hvannadalshnjúkur.
 After crossing the sandy desert of the south coast, and travelling beside mountainous cliffs, glaciers and waterfalls, you can stretch your legs with a stroll along the black lava beach and bird cliffs near the village of Vík.
 Iceland’s past is brought to life at the Skógar folk museum with its turf houses.
 Tonight is spent at Hotel Örk in the town of Hveragerði.

-Today begins with an introduction to the special qualities of the unique breed of Icelandic horse.
-Then it’s off around the famous route to visit Gullfoss, the beautiful, double “Golden Falls”, and the active geothermal area of Geysir, where Strokkur (“The Churn”) spouts up to 25m every few minutes.
-A visit to the ancient Viking Parliament area of Thingvellir National Park rounds off the day before you return to for one last night.
+Today begins with an introduction to the special qualities of the unique breed of Icelandic horse at a short horse riding display and a chance to meet some of the stars of the show.
+Then it’s off around the famous Golden Circle route to visit Gullfoss, the beautiful, double “Golden Falls”, and the active geothermal area of Geysir, where Strokkur (“The Churn”) spouts up to 25m every few minutes.
+A visit to the ancient Viking Parliament area of Thingvellir National Park rounds off the day before you return to Reykjavík for one last night.

 DAY 9 (Sun): DEPARTURE DAY (50 km)